 How Many Watts Can A 6 Gauge Wire Handle?

-There is a simple electric power equation to determine the wattage of 6 AWG wire.
+A simple electric power equation determines the wattage of 6 AWG wires.

 Power (P) = Current (I) x Voltage (V) or Watts = Amps x Volts